ChristianMPS/book-store/README.md

    SUPABASE_URL="Enter the database URL" SUPABASE_KEY="Enter the database role key"

-   You will find them by clicking on “Connect” or just click in "Project overview" scroll down and watch Project API.
+   You will find them by clicking on “Connect” then in the "App frameworks" option or just click in "Project overview" scroll down and watch Project API.

 3. Run the command: npm install